The causal structure of galactic astrophysics: Methodology

-The two main hyperparameters affecting dataset-specific performance are \texttt{penalty\_discount} and \texttt{truncation\_limit}.
-The former controls how strongly graph complexity is penalised (Eq.~\ref{eq:bic}).
-A higher value favours simpler graphs by removing more noise-dominated edges, at the expense of the quality of the conditional fit.
-The latter controls the complexity of the local regression model through the number of polynomial basis terms included.
-Larger values allow more expressive models at the cost of runtime and reduced BIC.
+Two main hyperparameters affecting dataset-specific performance: \texttt{penalty\_discount} and \texttt{truncation\_limit}.
+The former controls how strongly graph complexity is penalised in the BIC score (Eq.~\ref{eq:bic}).
+A higher value favours simpler graphs by removing more noise-dominated edges, at the expense of the quality of the conditional fit as described by $\mathcal{L}$.
+The latter controls the complexity of the local regression model through the number of polynomial basis terms included {in the \texttt{use\_basis\_function\_lrt} test as described above}.
+Larger values allow more expressive models at the cost of runtime and enhanced BIC complexity penalty.